FhG-IISB-MKI/cleanqrl-docs/docs/algorithms/dqn.md

 ### Implementation details

 The implementations follow the same principles as [```dqn_classical.py```](https://github.com/fhg-iisb-mki/cleanqrl/blob/main/cleanqrl/dqn_classical.py) and [```dqn_quantum.py```](https://github.com/fhg-iisb-mki/cleanqrl/blob/main/cleanqrl/dqn_quantum.py).
-In the following we focus on the key differences between [```dqn_quantum_jumanji.py```](https://github.com/fhg-iisb-mki/cleanqrl/blob/main/cleanqrl/dqn_quantum_jumanji.py) and [```dqn_quantum.py```](https://github.com/fhg-iisb-mki/cleanqrl/blob/main/cleanqrl/dqn_quantum.py).
+Here, we focus on the key differences between [```dqn_quantum_jumanji.py```](https://github.com/fhg-iisb-mki/cleanqrl/blob/main/cleanqrl/dqn_quantum_jumanji.py) and [```dqn_quantum.py```](https://github.com/fhg-iisb-mki/cleanqrl/blob/main/cleanqrl/dqn_quantum.py).
 The same differences also apply for the classical implementations.

-For most of the ```jumanji`` environments, the observation space is quite complex.
+For most of the ```jumanji``` environments, the observation space is quite complex.
 Instead of simple numpy arrays for the states, we often have dictionary states which vary in size and shape.
 E.g. the Knapsack problem returns a state of shape

 * ```weights```: jax array (float) of shape (num_items,), array of weights of the items to be packed into the knapsack.
 * ```values```: jax array (float) of shape (num_items,), array of values of the items to be packed into the knapsack.
 * ```packed_items```: jax array (bool) of shape (num_items,), array of binary values denoting which items are already packed into the knapsack.
 * ```action_mask```: jax array (bool) of shape (num_items,), array of binary values denoting which items can be packed into the knapsack.

-In order to parse this to a parameterized quantum circuit or a neural network, we can use a gym wrapper which converters the state again to an array.
+In order to parse this to a parameterized quantum circuit or a neural network, we can use a gym wrapper which converts the state again to an array.
 This is being done when calling the function ```create_jumanji_wrapper```.
 For more details see [Jumanji Wrapper](https://fhg-iisb-mki.github.io/cleanqrl-docs/advanced_usage/jumanji_environments/).

 ```py title="dqn_quantum_jumanji.py" hl_lines="3"